 It can be difficult for managers to calculate these breaks and that’s why many companies are investing in technology to help accurately track employee hours and breaks.
 For peace of mind, industries of all shapes and sizes are working with Connecteam to digitally track and store employee hours and breaks.

 By doing so, you can be sure that you are in compliance with all federal and state meal and rest break compliance laws.
-Not to mention, payroll will be a breeze and 100% accurate, especially when exporting timesheets using Connecteam’s integration with QuickBooks Online.
+Not to mention, payroll will be 100% accurate, especially when exporting timesheets using Connecteam’s integrations with QuickBooks Online, Gusto, Paychex, and Xero.

 Lastly, if you don’t provide meal and rest breaks or paid meal and rest breaks, it may be time to do so.
 Research shows that paid and even unpaid meal breaks and rest breaks increase employee productivity, increase job satisfaction, reduce workplace stress, and reduce absenteeism.